Precambrian era 4600-570 million years ago

 It is not known when life originated, but carbon in 3800 million year old rocks from islands off western Greenland may be of organic origin.
 Well-preserved bacteria older than 3460 million years have been found in Western Australia.
 Probable fossils 100 million years older have been found in the same area.
 There is a fairly solid record of bacterial life throughout the remainder of the Precambrian.

-Contact us to request permission for educational and commercial usage of this image: Dinosaur Corporation
+Contact us to request permission for commercial usage of this image: Dinosaur Corporation

 © Copyright Dinosaur Corporation, USA.
 All rights reserved TM